Funding crunch, rising construction costs may derail India’s roads sector

-With NHAI and the private sector re-strategising, the funding crunch and increasing construction costs may derail the country’s roads and highways sector.
-Recently, the Prime Minister’s Office (PMO) stated to NHAI that the Government is reportedly not keen to sustain its large investments in building highways.
-Further, as per reports, industry analysts and highway developers are of the opinion that the private sector, too, is not keen, as it is becoming more risk-averse in the highways sector.
+With NHAI and the private sector restrategising, funding crunch and the increasing construction costs may derail the country’s roads and highways sector.
+Recently, the Prime Minister’s Office (PMO) stated to NHAI that the government is reportedly not keen to sustain its large investments in building highways.
+Further, as per reported, industry analysts and highway developers are of the opinion that the private sector too is not keen to do so, as it is becoming more risk-averse in the highways sector.

-NHAI will continue to raise debt to fund the expansion of road infrastructure, reportedly stated Union Minister for Road Transport and Highways Nitin Gadkari.
-It is said to be in talks with the State Bank of India (SBI) and the Life Insurance Corporation (LIC) of India to raise Rs 750 billion this year.
+NHAI will continue to raise debt to fund the expansion of road infrastructure, reportedly stated Union Minister for road transport and highways Nitin Gadkari.
+It is reportedly in talks with the State Bank of India (SBI) and Life Insurance Corporation (LIC) of India to raise Rs 750 billion this year.

-According to a SBI Cap Securities report, the construction costs of highway developers have surged, led by a 30 per cent annualised growth in average land acquisition cost from 6.8 million per hectare in FY2013 to 34 million per hectare today.
+As per a SBI Cap Securities report, the highways developer construction costs have surged, led by a 30 per cent annualised growth in average land acquisition cost from 6.8 million per hectare in FY2013 to 34 million per hectare now.